-- > Regular monitoring of actual exposures by accountable executives and their teams compared to agreed limits, and review on an aggregated basis by the Board Risk Committee, to ensure that operational risk remains within risk appetite; - > Operational risk details on an inherent (before controls) and residual (after controls) basis are maintained on risk and control registers.
-These registers and the management information reported from them are used as a basis for review and challenge by the Company's Executives, Risk Committees and the Board; and - > The use of the RMS to inform on the adequacy and effectiveness of the risk management processes: - RCSA and control testing by management provide a view on the effectiveness of controls; - Key Risk Indicators, with appropriate thresholds, inform the business on the position against the Company's appetite for the major categories of operational risk; - Production of management information on risk events such as losses, near misses and breaches; and - An escalation process operates to ensure that the most significant risk events are brought to the attention of the Company's Executives in a timely manner; and - Independent oversight and assurance is performed by both Risk and Compliance and Internal Audit to assess the effectiveness of risk mitigation activity.
+- Regular monitoring of actual exposures by accountable executives and their teams compared to agreed limits, and review on an aggregated basis by the Board Risk Committee, to ensure that operational risk remains within risk appetite; - Operational risk details on an inherent (before controls) and residual (after controls) basis are maintained on risk and control registers, with each departmental area being responsible for identifying, assessing, managing, monitoring and reporting on its operational risks which may impact the achievement of the Company's business objectives, and for implementing and maintaining controls in accordance with the Company's operational risk methodology.
+These registers and the management information reported from them are used as a basis for review and challenge by the Company's Executives, Risk Committees and the Board; and - The use of the RMS to inform on the adequacy and effectiveness of the risk management processes: - o RCSA and control testing by management provide a view on the effectiveness of controls; - Key Risk Indicators, with appropriate thresholds, inform the business on the position against the Company's appetite for the major categories of operational risk; - o Production of management information on risk events such as losses, near misses and breaches; and - An escalation process operates to ensure that the most significant risk events are brought to the attention of the Company's Executives in a timely manner; and - Independent oversight and assurance is performed by Risk, Compliance and Internal Audit to assess the effectiveness of risk mitigation activity.

-Another process for monitoring the continued effectiveness of these risk-mitigation techniques is the requirement within the Company's Operational Risk Policy for an annual review of the policy by the policy owner.
-As the policy provides Companywide guidelines around the identification, assessment, mitigation, monitoring, reporting and control of insurance risks then a review will include a review of their effectiveness.
-The policy owner must make sure that the policy is implemented appropriately within the Company.
+Another process for monitoring the continued effectiveness of these risk-mitigation techniques is the requirement within the Company's Operational Risk Policy for an annual review of the policy by the Policy Owner.
+As the policy provides Company-wide guidelines around the identification, assessment, mitigation, monitoring, reporting and control of insurance risks then a review will include a review of their effectiveness.
+The Policy Owner must make sure that the policy is implemented appropriately within the Company.